Connall1234/connall_project_three_notemp_draft/README.md

 #### Board print & scores updated

 Now you’ll see the boards being printed, with the points updated too.
 For example, if you guessed 22 and it was a miss, the point that is 22 will now be represented by a “x” and no longer a “_”.
 You will also see the computer's guess and board the same, alongside two lines which tell you where each guess was and if it was a miss or a hit.
 Then if applicable, you’ll know if all the ships were sank, and who won, or if the turns have run out, that you can start the game again, or simply just moving onto the next turn and being asked for another row and column.
+You can also see the @ being represented on the Computers board, which show your ships.

 ![Show guesses](assets/images/feat-show-guess.png)